jacksontj/promxy/README.md

 ## Questions/Bugs/etc.
 Feedback is **greatly** appreciated.
 If you find a bug, have a feature request, or just have a general question feel free to open up an issue!
+If you prefer a more real-time channel you can also reach out on [#proxy on Freenode](https://webchat.freenode.net/?channels=%23promxy).